mindulle/garden/content/Design/Seeds/Grocery/WEB/🚚Resources.md

 ---
 # configs for document itself.
 title: "🚚Resources"
-lastModified: "2022-12-25"
+lastModified: "2023-01-02"

-# field for querying only entry point notes.
+# field for querying only resources notes.
 isResources: true

 # add some tags for specifying particular subjects.